About

 Program Objectives

-3. Develop and provide high-quality didactic (online) training for the 98 trainees in topics such as child development with a focus on the impact of trauma and toxic stress, family systems and addiction, community health systems, interdisciplinary teaming, family- and youth driven care planning, peer recovery support, and other related topics;
+2. Develop and provide high-quality didactic (online) training for the 78 trainees in topics such as child development with a focus on the impact of trauma and toxic stress, family systems and addiction, community health systems, interdisciplinary teaming, family- and youth driven care planning, peer recovery support, infant mental health and other related topics;

-6. Implement, continuously improve, and sustain a high-quality interdisciplinary program through continuous improvement and ongoing evaluation.
+6. Implement and sustain a high-quality interdisciplinary program through continuous improvement and ongoing evaluation.